The desire for control

 The White Bear Experiment

-In the classic experiment, subjects are asked not to think about a white bear.
+In the classic experiment, subjects are asked not to think of a white bear.
 Then they should let their so-called "Stream of Consciousness" run free for five minutes:

-Constantly thinking out loud and chattering everything that comes straight to your mind.
-That's what some of our esteemed people do all day anyway.
-Every time they say or think "white bear" they should ring a bell on the table in front of them.
+Thinking out loud all the time and chattering everything that is in your mind right now Sense is coming.
+So what some of our esteemed fellow human beings do all day anyway.
+Every time they say or think "white bear", they should ring a bell on the table in front of them.

 You may, so you think!